Represented by

 About

-I am a journalist, documentary producer, and contributing writer at The New York Times Magazine, based in Toronto and New York.
-I'm also a Fellow at New America.
-I mostly report on ethics and medicine.
+I am a journalist, documentary producer, and contributing writer at The New York Times Magazine.
+I report on medicine and ethics.

 My story “What Happened in Room 10?” won a George Polk Award for Magazine Reporting in 2021.
 It is the product of a months-long investigation into the first COVID outbreak in an American nursing home — and, more broadly, the rise of the for-profit nursing home industry in America.
 The article also won the John Bartlow Martin Award for Public Interest Journalism and the MOLLY Prize for Investigative Journalism, and was a finalist for the National Magazine Award in Feature Writing.